nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 <img src="output_file_photos/refseq_list.png" width="236.25" height="351.75">

-Step 10: Retrieve the desired RefSeq sequences from NCBI and save it to a fasta file.
+Step 10: Retrieve the desired RefSeq sequences from NCBI and save them to a fasta file.

 ```Python
 # This function is called twice (1 per different species)